Skip to main content

 1. Original Date Announced

-New Jersey Governor Mikie Sherrill enacted an Executive Order prohibiting state executive agencies from allowing federal immigration officers to access nonpublic areas of state property or use state facilities as staging or operations sites for civil immigration enforcement unless there is a valid judicial warrant or court order.
-It requires agencies to train staff on these rules, but makes clear that it does not block enforcement of state criminal laws, compliance with legal obligations or leases, participation in certain joint task forces unrelated to civil immigration enforcement, or access to public areas.
+The Department of Justice (DOJ) filed a lawsuit to block New Jersey Governor Mikie Sherrill's Executive Order restricting ICE agents' access to non-public areas of state-owned property without a judicial warrant and barring use of such property as staging or operation sites.
+Governor Sherrill's order requires agencies to train staff on these rules, but makes clear that it does not block enforcement of state criminal laws, compliance with legal obligations or leases, participation in certain joint task forces unrelated to civil immigration enforcement, or access to public areas.

 2. Effective Date